-Located on 280 acres of forestland in California's historic Mother Lode gold country, Columbia College has been described as one of the state's most beautiful community colleges.
-The campus is built among conifers and mixed hardwoods, surrounding a peaceful four and a half acre lake.
+Located on 280 acres of forestland in California's historic Mother Lode gold country, Columbia College is one of the state's most beautiful community colleges.
+The campus stands among conifers and mixed hardwoods, surrounding a peaceful four and a half acre lake.